Course Outline

 • The risks to information security involving people (organizational culture of security) in government agencies.

-• User access controls that may be used to manage those risks for government employees and contractors.
+• User access controls that can be used to manage these risks for public sector operations.

 6. Technical Security Controls

-• Technical controls that can help ensure protection from Malicious Software within government systems.
+• Technical controls that can ensure protection from malicious software in government systems.

 • Information security principles associated with underlying networks and communications systems:

-• Entry points in networks and associated authentication techniques for government networks.
+• Entry points in networks and associated authentication techniques for government use.

-• The role of cryptography in network security for government communications.
+• The role of cryptography in network security for public sector applications.

-• Information security issues related to value-added services that use the underlying networks and communications systems within government operations.
+• Information security issues related to value-added services that utilize underlying networks and communications systems in the public sector.

-• Operating systems, database and file management systems, network systems, and applications systems and how they apply to the IT infrastructure of government agencies.
+• The application of operating systems, database and file management systems, network systems, and applications systems to the IT infrastructure of government agencies.

 7. Physical and Environmental Security Controls